Merkel defends Iran deal, multilateralism but Pence resists

-MUNICH — German Chancellor Angela Merkel robustly defended European nations’ decision to stand by the Iran nuclear deal in a spirited backing Saturday of her multilateral approach to global affairs, but U.S. Vice President Mike Pence promptly accused Europe of once again undermining the United States.
+MUNICH — German Chancellor Angela Merkel drew lengthy applause Saturday for her spirited defense of a multilateral approach to global affairs and support for Europe’s decision to stand by a nuclear deal with Iran.

+U.S. Vice President Mike Pence was not among the impressed, however, and he doubled down on American criticism of Europe.

-Merkel’s comments at the Munich Security Conference, an annual gathering of top global defense and foreign policy officials, followed days of tensions between Washington and Europe over Iran.
+Merkel’s comments at the Munich Security Conference, an annual gathering of world leaders and top global defense and foreign policy officials, followed days of acrimony between the U.S. and Europe over Iran.

+Merkel told the group — which included the largest U.S. delegation ever with dozens of members of Congress, Ivanka Trump, Pence and others — that she shared American concerns about many Iranian efforts to increase its power in the region.

+But while she said the split with the U.S. over Iran’s nuclear agreement “depresses me very much,” she defended it as an important channel to Tehran, stressing the need for international diplomacy.

-U.S. President Donald Trump unilaterally pulled out of the 2015 Iran nuclear agreement last year, leaving the others involved — Germany, Britain, France, China, Russia and the European Union — scrambling to try and keep it alive.
-The deal offers Iran sanctions relief for limiting its nuclear program, and the International Atomic Energy Agency has said so far that Tehran is sticking to the agreement.
+Germany, Britain, France, China, Russia and the European Union have been trying to keep the 2015 deal with Iran alive since President Donald Trump unilaterally pulled out of it last year.

+The deal offers Iran sanctions relief for limiting its nuclear program.
+The International Atomic Energy Agency has said that, so far, Tehran is sticking to the agreement.

 But the U.S. argues that the deal just puts off when Iran might be able to build a nuclear bomb.
-Pence pushed at the conference for Europeans to end their involvement in the nuclear deal, calling Iran “the leading state sponsor of terrorism in the world.”
+Speaking after Merkel, Pence pushed for Europeans to end their involvement in the nuclear deal, calling Iran “the leading state sponsor of terrorism in the world.”

 “The time has come for our European partners to stop undermining U.S. sanctions against this murderous revolutionary regime,” Pence said.
 “The time has come for our European partners to stand with us and with the Iranian people, our allies and friends in the region.
 The time has come for our European partners to withdraw from the Iran nuclear deal.”

-The comments came after Merkel said she shared concerns about many Iranian efforts to grow its power in the region.
-While she said the split with the U.S. over the nuclear agreement “depresses me very much,” she defended it as an important channel to Tehran.
+Biden told the group that many Americans did not agree with the Trump administration’s “America first” approach.

+“You heard a lot today about leadership but in my experience, leadership only exists if somebody and others are with you,” he said after Pence’s address.
+“Leadership in the absence of people who are with you is not leadership.”

-Merkel also questioned whether it’s good for the U.S. to withdraw troops quickly from Syria “or is that not also strengthening the possibilities for Iran and Russia to exert influence there?”
+In her speech, Merkel also questioned whether it was a good idea for the U.S. to withdraw troops quickly from Syria “or is that not also strengthening the possibilities for Iran and Russia to exert influence there?”

-Turning to nuclear disarmament, Merkel said the U.S. announcement earlier this month that it was pulling out of the 1987 Intermediate-Range Nuclear Forces treaty was “inevitable” because of Russian violations.
+Turning to nuclear disarmament, Merkel said the recent U.S. announcement that it was pulling out of the 1987 Intermediate-Range Nuclear Forces treaty was “inevitable” because of Russian violations.

 Merkel noted the treaty was conceived “essentially for Europe,” where such missiles were stationed during the Cold War.
 She said “the answer cannot lie in blind rearmament.”